LanaSweet/pricefetcher/README.md

 # Price Fetching Microservice

 ## Overview
 This project is a Spring Boot microservice that retrieves prices for products within a specific timeframe.
-It leverages an H2 in-memory database for storage and provides RESTful endpoints for querying the data.
+It leverages an H2 in-memory database for storage and provides RESTful endpoint for querying the data.

 ## Features
 - Fetch prices based on product ID and specific date/time range
 - In-memory H2 database
 - RESTful API endpoints
 - Easy setup and configuration
+- Swagger API documentation

 ## Getting Started